PKM-er/Blue-topaz-example/README.md

 ---
+aliases: README
+tags:
+cssclass:
+source:
 obsidianUIMode: preview
 progress: 正在进行
 title: README
-updated: 2022-09-14 08:55:43
+updated: 2022-10-18 12:08:54
 created: 2022-09-01 09:56:37
 ---
 ![](https://user-images.githubusercontent.com/42957010/184872220-f9b52079-8695-46a7-b517-0588426aa7b5.jpg)

+## Compatible with Obsidian 1.0 !!
 ## 💡引言
 This Vault contains the basic functions of Obsidian and has built-in common Obsidian plugins.
 Notice：You need to open this vault with [Obsidian](https://obsidian.md/)

 Recommend downloading the Lite version of the example vault to delete a large number of unnecessary plug-ins, download link https://github.com/cumany/Blue-topaz-examples/releases/tag/20220816-lite